ST. PETE RAIDERS SOCCER CLUB

 Teams should be available for check-in with the referee or field marshal 30 minutes prior to the scheduled game time.

-DOCUMENTATION REQUIRED AT INITIAL REGISTRATION:
+DOCUMENTATION REQUIRED AT INITIAL CHECK-IN:

 • The Players and bench personnel must present picture identification cards issued by the team’s Federation Organization Member (i.e. USYS, US Club, AYSO, USSF, other)